Zum Inhalt springen

 • Open the user module.

-• Select all users that should get the permission for Video Conference using the select box left from the users entry.
+• Select all users that should get the permission for Video Conference using the checkbox left of the users’ entry.

 • In top bar of the user table click on Edit.

-• Select the openDesk section the the left-hand menu.
+• Select the openDesk section from the left-hand menu.

-• Click on the green Save button on top of the screen to apply the change.
+• Click on the green Save button at the top of the screen to apply the change.

 Hint

-If you have a lot of users andd want to update (almost) all them, you can select all users by clicking the check box in the user’s table header and then de-selecting the users you do not want to update.
+If you have a lot of users and want to update (almost) all them, you can select all users by clicking the checkbox in the user’s table header and then de-selecting the users you do not want to update.

 Optional Cleanup

 We do not execute possible cleanup steps as part of the migrations POST stage.
-So you might want to remove the no longer used PVCs after a successful upgrade:
+So you might want to remove the unclaimed PVCs after a successful upgrade:

 NAMESPACE=